 Detailed Plugin Guidelines

-Violation of plugin guidelines may result in plugins or plugin data being removed from the repository until the issues are resolved.
-Plugin data, such as reviews, may not be restored, depending on the nature of the violation and the results of a peer-review of the situation.
-Repeat violations may result in all the author’s plugins being removed and them being banned from hosting plugins on WordPress.org.
-It is the responsibility of plugin authors to ensure their contact information on WordPress.org is up to date and accurate, in order that they receive all notifications from the plugins team.
+Developers, all users with commit access, and all users who officially support a plugin are expected to abide by the Directory Guidelines.
+Violations may result in plugins or plugin data (for previously approved plugins) being removed from the directory until the issues are resolved.
+Plugin data, such as user reviews, may not be restored, depending on the nature of the violation and the results of a peer-review of the situation.
+Repeat violations may result in all the author’s plugins being removed and the developer being banned from hosting plugins on WordPress.org.
+It is the responsibility of the plugin developer to ensure their contact information on WordPress.org is up to date and accurate, in order that they receive all notifications from the plugins team.

 firstname.lastname@example.org and ask.